-Fannie Mae now requires a “Collateral Underwriting” (CU) Score on every appraisal.
+Fannie Mae now requires a “Collateral Underwriter” (CU) Score on every appraisal.
 This score reflects an automated risk assessment of the appraisal based on county records, comparable sales in the area, and appreciation of the subject property.

 If the CU score comes in too high (appraisal is too “risky”), we are required to verify value with a field review or second appraisal.
 On a scale of 1-5, both “4” and “5” are deemed “too high.”

-When a score comes back high, we immediately order a “rush” second appraisal (instead of a field review) b/c full appraisals tend to be more accurate.
+When a score comes back high, we immediately order a “rush” second appraisal (instead of a field review) because full appraisals tend to be more accurate.
 We also remind borrowers and realtors not to release the appraisal contingency until we have the 2nd appraisal in hand.

 Why don’t we order the second appraisal upfront?